frankstepanski/node-express-course/week3/readme.md

 To stop the server, press **Ctrl + C** in your terminal window.

-If you run into an error of: Error: listen EADDRINUSE: address already in use :::8000
+:rotating_light: If you run into an error of: Error: listen EADDRINUSE: address already in use :::8000 :rotating_light:

 ![node instances error](images/node-instances-error.png)